If you want to spice your stream up a little bit, using a heart rate monitor is a great way to do that.

 Their products are very popular and are distributed in over 50 countries, mostly in Europe, Australia, and North America.

 CooSpo claims this heart rate monitor is soft, comfortable, and compatible.
+Here is my opinion.

 Who is it best for?

-However, if you are a streamer who, let’s be honest, needs a heart rate monitor just for fun, we believe that this one might be a better option for you since it is very cheap and can still do a good job for you.
+However, if you are a streamer who, let’s be honest, needs a heart rate monitor just for fun, I believe that this one might be a better option for you since it is very cheap and can still do a good job for you.

-Apart from having a very good price-quality relationship, this device can also be proud of very accurate results.
+Apart from having a very good price-quality relationship, this device can also be proud of accurate results.

-Furthermore, you’ll be able to see real-time heart rate, the strap is comfortable to wear, can be washed in the washing machine and its length is adjustable from 165 to 240 cm.
+Furthermore, you’ll be able to see real-time heart rate.
+The strap is comfortable to wear, can be washed in the washing machine, and its length is adjustable from 165 to 240 cm.

 And these mentioned things are the things CooSpo got right.